pdjr-signalk-plugins/mqttgw/README.md

 Property           | Description | Default value
 ------------------ | --- | ---
-root               | Optional string prefix to apply to the Signal K path name of all received subscription data. | 'frommqtt.' topics             | Optional list of objects each of which defines an MQTT topic and how it should be received into the Signal K data store. | []
+root               | Optional string prefix to apply to the Signal K path name of all received subscription data. | 'mqtt.' topics             | Optional list of objects each of which defines an MQTT topic and how it should be received into the Signal K data store. | []

 Each object in *subscription.topics* is characterised by the following properties.